Yaxham

-The villages name origin is uncertain.
-'Cuckoo homestead/village' or 'Geac's homestead/village'.

-The civil parish has an area of 6.64 km2 and in the 2001 census had a population of 677 in 290 households, the population increasing to 722 in 340 households at the 2011 Census.
+The civil parish has an area of 6.64 km2 and at the 2001 census had a population of 677 in 290 households, the population increasing to 722 in 340 households at the 2011 Census.
 For the purposes of local government, the parish falls within the district of Breckland.

-Yaxham Mill which includes the original windmill tower dating from 1860 is now a successful bed and breakfast business with a popular Indian Restaurant called Rani’s also on the site.
-There are several other holiday cottages for rent in and around the village as well as a range of small businesses, covering Complementary Therapies, IT, Photography, Podiatry, Public Relations and Social Housing.
+Yaxham Mill, which includes the original tower dating from 1860, has been converted for commercial and residential use.

-"Yaxham St. Peter" is one of 124 existing round-tower churches in Norfolk.
+St Peter's Church is one of 124 existing round-tower churches in Norfolk.
 There is an Evangelical Congregational church in Clint Green.
-The Village is home to Yaxham CE VA Primary School.
+The village is home to Yaxham CE VA Primary School.

-Yaxham railway station in the village is on the Mid-Norfolk Railway, a heritage railway running between the historic market towns of Wymondham and Dereham.
-The Yaxham Light Railway can also be found adjacent to the railway station.
+Yaxham railway station in the village is on the Mid-Norfolk Railway, a heritage railway running between the market towns of Wymondham and Dereham.
+Yaxham Light Railway is adjacent to the railway station.